 The Takings Clause of the United States Constitution guarantees property owners "just compensation" when their property is "taken for public use."
 U.S. Const., 5th Amend.
 The Due Process Clause likewise guarantees property owners due process of law when the State "deprive[s] [them] of ... property."
 U.S. Const., 14th Amend., § 1.
-And the California Constitution also provides that "Private property may be taken or damaged9 for a public use and
+And the California Constitution also provides that "Private property may be taken or damaged for a public use and

-9Plaintiffs' takings claim based upon damage to personal property arises from a suggestion by the State that the magazines may be permanently modified to render them incapable of accepting more than ten rounds of ammunition.
-(Motion, 15:19-20).
-However, the State's only argument here is an oblique reference Penal Code § 32425(a) which does not mention permanent modifications at all, Pen.
-Code, § 32425 (providing an exception to section 32310 for "[t]he lending or giving of any large-capacity magazine to, or possession of that magazine by, a person only when just compensation, ascertained by a jury unless waived, has first been paid to, or into court for, the owner."
-Cal.
-Const., Art.
-I, § 19 (emphasis added).
+&lt;sup>11The State attempts to dismiss the notion of any damage to personal property interests here by hypothesizing that the magazines may be permanently modified to render them incapable of accepting more than ten rounds of ammunition.
+(MTD, 16:12-17).
+However, the sole basis for the State's claim here is an oblique reference Penal Code § 32425(a) which does not mention permanent modifications at all, Pen.
+Code, § 32425 (providing an exception to section 32310 for "[t]he lending or giving of any large-capacity magazine to, or possession of that magazine by, a person licensed pursuant to Sections 26700 to 26915, inclusive, or to a gunsmith, for the purposes of maintenance, repair, or modification of that large-capacity magazine").
+And the DOJ has withdrawn its proposed "emergency regulations" that had specified permissible forms of permanent modifications to large-capacity magazines.
+(RJN, Exhs.
+G and H.) Thus, at issue in ANJRPC, 910 F.3d 106, which expressly provides for such an exception within the text of the ban itself, as well for registration of firearms with LCMs that cannot be so modified,